py-chemist/mol2chemfig-web/README.md

 * Pdflatex

 Also, you will need to modify a path to mol2chemfig.sty file (m2pkg_path in mol2chemfig/pdfgen.py) in order to get a pdf file generated.

+##### Comments/suggestions/bug reports

+Comments, sugestions, bug reports and constructive critic are very welcome and can be sent to py-chemist@gmail.com